 Sussex Wildlife Trust works closely with all the Sussex Catchment Partnerships.
-We are joint catchment leads with the Rivers Trust on the Cuckmere and Pevensey Partnership, and we play key roles in the Adur & Ouse Pilot project, the Arun & Western Streams Partnership, and the Romney and Rother catchment partnerships.
+We are joint catchment leads with the Rivers Trust on the Cuckmere and Pevensey Partnership, and we play key roles in the Adur & Ouse Partnership, the Arun & Western Streams Partnership, and the Romney and Rother catchment partnerships.
 The catchment partnerships have been brought together to try to get all our rivers into Good Ecological Status by 2027, tackling issues such as diffuse and direct pollution, water resources and enabling fish migration in line with the European Water Framework Directive.

 We work closely with a number of key organisations on a wide range of projects across the County, including the Environment Agency, Natural England, the South Downs National Park Authority, the National Trust, the RSPB, the Rivers Trusts and others.

 Modelling the potential to create a Living Landscape